|

 Ceiling Flow

-This works best when tables and chairs stay neutral, allowing the ceiling treatment to carry the color moment without visual clutter.
+This works when tables and chairs stay neutral so the ceiling treatment can carry the color moment without visual chaos below.

 @wedmegood